jgagne/ajovt3-zs20-vskk/02-intentional-aboutness.md

 1. What problem did the project solve?
 2. What actions did you take to do this project?
 3. How successful were you in solving the problem?
+    - What were the results of the project?

 ### RAD

 Lean content is reliable, authentic, and direct language (this builds the reader’s trust and confidence).

+1. Reliable
-1. Reliable: It sets and meets the reader's expectations; it's consistent throughout each piece of content
+    - It sets and meets the reader's expectations; it's consistent throughout each piece of content.
+2. Authentic
-2. Authentic: If feels like a real conversation is happening; the language is natural and clear
+    - If feels like a real conversation is happening; the language is natural and clear.
+3. Direct
-3. Direct: It gives you exactly what you need to make a decision
+    - It gives you exactly what you need to make a decision.

 ## Handoff